invisibleXML/ixml/misc/ebnf-to-bnf.md

 It will be easiest to describe what we mean by “converting EBNF into BNF” if we first look at a couple of examples.

-Consider this grammar fragment expressed with the conventions of the Invisible XML EBNF:
+Consider this small grammar expressed with the conventions of the Invisible XML EBNF:

 ```
-S = 'a', 'b'?
+S = 'a', 'b'? .
 ```

 An “S” is an “a” followed optionally by a single “b”.
 The syntactic